Urban rail transit in Canada: Surrey

 The lines on 104 Avenue and King George Boulevard were to be built in seven years while the Surrey–Langley Line on the Fraser Highway would be finished five years later.
 A report on the economic benefits of the project was produced by a consulting firm in May 2015.

 This project (among others major transit infrastructure initiatives, including the extension of the Millennium Line under Broadway in Vancouver) was originally made contingent, by the governing BC Liberal party, on the approval, by plebiscite in 2015, of a sales tax increase to generate new funds for public transit.
 The electorate voted against the tax increase, leaving the project unfunded.
 Subsequently, the project was included in the second phase of TransLink's 10-Year Investment Plan, which was approved in late 2017.
 However, in 2018, more than 80 percent of the city's residents objected to the line and potential problems, prompting several parties to adopt its cancellation as part of their platform during that year's civic election.
 A mayor and council who objected to the LRT were elected and their first order of business was to vote unanimously to cancel the LRT line in favour of extending the existing SkyTrain line to Langley, despite the lack of funding to do so.
 The LRT was "indefinitely suspended" by the regional Mayors' Council on November 15.

-Toronto
+Toronto LRT projects

+The Jane LRT was a proposed 16.5 km light rail transit line that would have run along Jane Street from Jane station on Line 2 Bloor–Danforth to Pioneer Village station on Line 1 Yonge–University.
+It was cancelled by Rob Ford in December 2010.

 The Sheppard East LRT was a proposed 13 km light rail transit line that would have run along the surface of Sheppard Avenue from Don Mills subway station to east of Morningside Avenue.
-It was cancelled in April 2019 by the Ontario provincial government under Premier Doug Ford.
+It was cancelled in April 2019 by the Ontario provincial government under Premier Doug Ford in favour of a Line 4 Sheppard subway extension.

 Victoria region

 In August 2011, Victoria Regional Transit System announced that light rail transit was recommended as the preferred technology to connect Victoria to Saanich and the West Shore communities.
 In 2018, British Columbia premier John Horgan rejected the idea of light rail service in the Victoria area, arguing that the area's low population would not justify light rail.
+A bus rapid transit system, Blink RapidBus, is being implemented instead.